 What is Acceptance and Commitment Therapy?

-Acceptance and Commitment Therapy (ACT therapy) is a type of psychotherapy designed to help people accept the difficulties that come with life.
-A form of mindfulness-based therapy, Acceptance and Commitment Therapy proposes that a greater sense of individual well-being can be attained by overcoming negative thoughts and feelings.
-Moreover, ACT therapy reveals how language can trap people in futile cycles of undermining their own inner lives.
+Acceptance and Commitment Therapy (ACT therapy) is a type of psychotherapy to help people accept the difficulties in life.
+In addition, it is a form of mindfulness-based therapy.
+Acceptance and Commitment Therapy proposes that individual well-being can be attained by overcoming negative thoughts and feelings.
+Moreover, ACT reveals how language can trap people in futile cycles of undermining their own inner lives.
 Through both language and experiential exercises, clients learn how to make healthy contact with thoughts and feelings that have been avoided.
 Hence, the goal is to reframe negativity.

-As part of Acceptance and Commitment Therapy, ACT techniques focus on the acceptance of reactions through letting go of negative feelings.
-Thus, ACT therapy emphasizes the goal of being present.
-Through presence, a person can choose a valued direction and take positive action, fostering long-term coping skills.
+As part of Acceptance and Commitment Therapy, the techniques focus on the acceptance of reactions by letting go of negative feelings.
+Thus, ACT emphasizes the goal of being present.
+Through presence, a person can choose a valued direction and take positive action.
+Therefore, this fosters long-term coping skills.

-Furthermore, ACT techniques developed in Acceptance and Commitment Therapy also include defusion.
-Based on acceptance theory, defusion involves recognizing negative thoughts and feelings for what they are in order to reduce their power over one’s behavior.
+Furthermore, techniques developed in Acceptance and Commitment Therapy also include defusion.
+Based on acceptance theory, defusion involves recognizing negative thoughts and feelings for what they are.
+Hence, this is in order to reduce their power over one’s behavior.
 Ultimately, the goal of defusion in ACT therapy is to help make a negative experience more manageable.